 We all love spring.
-The weather is getting warmer, carpets of flowers everywhere and new life in the air.
+During warmer months we see beautiful carpets of flowers everywhere and a new life in the air.

-Unfortunately during spring time there is an influx of puppies with parvovirus at the vet.
+Unfortunately, during springtime, there is an influx of puppies with parvovirus at the vets.
 Although it is not a strictly seasonal disease the prevalence is higher in the warmer months.

 What is canine parvo?